LONELINESS AND DEPRESSION

-LOSING A LOVE, BUT NEVER LOSING THE MEMORY
+LOSING A LOVE, BUT NEVER THE MEMORY

-Loneliness and depression allows the mind to preoccupy itself with all the good things which have been lost in life, and it accentuates the sadness of that loss.
+Loneliness and depression forces the mind to preoccupy itself with all the good things which have been lost in life, and it accentuates the sadness of that loss.
 Especially poignant when it is love that has been lost.

 I'd Love to Hear Your Comments.
 Thanks, Alun

-I hope the page is not too depressing; all issues of this kind are easier to bear when the problem is understood and shared by others.
-And despite the truth that the subject is close to my heart, I did actually enjoy putting my thoughts down on paper - it is so much better than bottling them up!
+I hope the page is not too depressing; I think all issues of this kind are easier to bear when the problem is understood and shared by others.
+And despite the truth that the subject is close to my own heart, I did actually enjoy putting my thoughts down on paper - it is so much better than bottling them up!

 LEAVING A MESS AROUND THE HOUSE

 Loneliness and depression can result in a loss of motivation, a loss of energy, and a loss of self-respect.